Nimra-Iman/1st-repo/README.md

 # 1st-repo
-Thuis is my first repo, delete it, just prac
+Thuis is my first repo
 <br>
 this is my second line